sillsm/cryptoregs/chapters/howey.md

 title: Howie talk
 ---

-# Let's talk about Howie
+# Let's talk about Howey

 Here's some intro text on Howie.